marshal363/btc-insurance-company-daap/@docs/new/oracle-review.md

 This document provides a technical review of the `oracle.clar` smart contract, comparing its current implementation against the requirements outlined in the `bithedge-contract-spec-guidelines.md`.
 The review focuses on identifying implemented features, missing functionalities, and potential areas for improvement regarding maintainability, security, and adherence to the specification.

 The Oracle contract is responsible for providing reliable price data (primarily Bitcoin) and related metrics (like volatility) to other contracts within the BitHedge ecosystem.
-The implementation has evolved significantly from its initial state, now featuring a robust multi-provider aggregation system with a weighted median consensus mechanism.
-The contract supports price data submission, aggregation, and retrieval, though some advanced features like TWAP calculations and robust volatility metrics remain to be implemented.
+The implementation has evolved significantly from its initial state, now featuring a robust multi-provider aggregation system with a weighted median consensus mechanism, standard deviation-based volatility calculation, and advanced query functions like TWAP and price change percentage.
+The contract supports price data submission, aggregation, retrieval, and analysis.

-**Implementation Status:** As of the latest update, the contract has completed both Phase 1 (core fixes and aggregation foundation) and Phase 2 (consensus and decentralized updates) of the development plan.
+**Implementation Status:** As of the latest update, the contract has completed Phase 1 (core fixes and aggregation foundation), Phase 2 (consensus and decentralized updates), and Phase 3 (robust volatility calculation and advanced queries) of the development plan.
 The contract now features:

 1. A solid framework for managing oracle providers with weights and reliability scores
 2. A shift from single-provider direct updates to a decentralized aggregation model